 If your engagements are higher than the total number of engaged audiences, it means that your audience is highly engaged and thoroughly enjoys the content you put up.
 Since all your pins are super engaged, it means that you are doing a pretty good job!

 Monthly Total Audience

-The total number of people who saw your pins or engaged with them in the past 30 days is the total monthly audience.
+The total monthly audience is the total number of people who saw your pins or engaged with them in the past 30 days.
 This is one of the most useful metrics if you want to create comparison reports and check on the monthly progress.